gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 a better version of myself.

 I already don't keep people around me who exhaust me.
-But the ones I've felt obligated to — the ones who drain me for no real reason —
+But the ones I've felt obligated to, the ones who drain me for no real reason,
 I'm going to give them only what's necessary.
 Nothing more.